nyanmark/nea/README.md

 **Database**

-My website consists of 4 databases.
+My website database consists of 4 tables.
+The initial database for the website I designed was only the users table to hold the websites members.
+That consisted of essential collumns such as the

 **Backend**